defaultxr/gosd.py/README.md

 It has the following problems:

 - Written in Python (which is slow, though it's not a huge problem in this case).
-In the (probably far) future I'd like to rewrite this in a compiled language like [Zig](https://ziglang.org).
+In the (probably far) future I'd like to rewrite this in a compiled language; maybe [Zig](https://ziglang.org), maybe Lisp, maybe Rust; who knows.
 - User customizations must be done by editing the source of the script itself.
 - Positioning of the OSD has to be done by editing the `place` function in `gosd.py`.
 - Assumes your music is stored in an ARTIST/ALBUM/TRACK structure.